SkalskiP/star-track/README.md

 ## 👋 hello

 Star-Track is a user-friendly utility for tracking GitHub repository statistics.
-It offers an efficient way to monitor and analyze the performance of your GitHub projects.

 ## 💻 install